Key Findings of the EC v Malta Judgment

-The highly-influential Advocate General’s Opinion – EC v Malta published in October 2024 was expected to guide the court in it's final determination on the matter EC v Malta, on the two main areas:
+The highly-influential Advocate General’s Opinion – EC v Malta published in October 2024 was expected to guide the court in its final determination on the matter EC v Malta, on the two main areas:

 AG Opinion on National Competence & Member State Sovereignty